bnb-chain/bnb-chain.github.io/docs/archivenode.md

 ## Comparison between Geth and Erigon

-* **Data size**

-  Up to now(June, 2022), the whole data size is about 35TB with Geth client while it is about 6TB with Erigon client, much smaller.
+* **Data size:** Up to now(June, 2022), the whole data size is about 35TB with Geth client while it is about 6TB with Erigon client, much smaller.

-* **Maturity**

-  Erigon is new and not yet battle tested while Geth has been running a long  time, more stable.
+* **Maturity:** Erigon is new and not yet battle tested while Geth has been running a long  time, more stable.
 Archive nodes with Geth client can support all RPC APIs while some of them are not supported well by Erigon client such as eth_getProof.

-* **Complexity**

-  It is easier to run one BSC archive node with an Erigon client than that with a Geth client.
+* **Complexity:** It is easier to run one BSC archive node with an Erigon client than that with a Geth client.
 And it is nearly the same complexity if you want to keep up the latest blocks with a Erigon archive node & a Geth full node at the same time.

 All in all, people can choose one of the methods above to run a BSC archive node based on their own requirements.